Diegobastoss/Guilhermeferreiria/README.md

-👋 Hi, I'm Guilherme ferreira I am a JavaScript/TypeScript developer with passion about open source software, currently working as  Front-end developer.
+👋 Hi, I'm Diego Bastos I am a JavaScript/TypeScript developer with passion about open source software, currently working as  Front-end developer.
 I am also a JS/TS developer at where we build model software.

 ## ✉️ contact me